Spectral dissection of finite rank perturbations of normal operators: PRELIMINARIES

-As it was shown by Verdera \cite{V} and by Mattila and Melnikov \cite{MM}, for any measure $\nu$ and any Ahlfors-David regular curve $\ga$, the Cauchy integral $C(\nu)$ exists a.e. on $\ga$ and satisfies a weak $L^1$ estimate on $\ga$.
-In our constructions, we will need to know a better regularity of the Cauchy integrals $C(f\nu)$.
-In particular, we will use the following lemma, which shows the importance of dissectible measures in our study.
+As shown by Verdera \cite{V} and by Mattila and Melnikov \cite{MM}, for any measure $\nu$ and any Ahlfors-David regular curve $\ga$, the Cauchy integral $C(\nu)$ exists a.e. on $\ga$ and satisfies a weak $L^1$ estimate on $\ga$.
+Our constructions below require a stronger regularity of the Cauchy integrals $C(f\nu)$.
+In particular, we will use the following lemma, which reveals the importance of dissectible measures in our study.

 \begin{lemma} For any positive measure $\nu$, any $s\in (0,1]$ and any $f\in L^\infty(\nu)$, one has \beqn |C(f\nu)(z)|\le K s^{-1} \|f\|_{\infty}, \quad z\in\C\setminus \cG_s(\nu), \neqn where $K$ is a constant only depending on $\nu$.
 Moreover, $C(f\nu)$ is a continuous function on $\C\setminus \cG_s(\nu)$. \end{lemma}